 Tech for Good Competition

-Judges select five finalists who will be invited to visit Little Rock on Thursday April 2nd where they will meet community leaders, tour companies, and present to our conference of 200 8th grade girls who will select a winner at the end of the night!
+Judges select five finalists who will be invited to our Girls of Promise Conference which will consist of one-hundred and fifty 8th grade girls.
+Our conference attendees will vote on a Tech for Good winner at the end of the night!
 If you have additional questions, please visit our FAQ page.

 Criteria for Evaluation